ShyGorilla/dragon/README.md

 # dragon

 ## What is Dragon ?
 Dragon is a tool that have a lot of tools with different options you can do.
 It has 4 menus and can install, start, and remove any tool.
+It has a security tools that can be used to find any problems or vulnerabilities in your OS.

 The tool is not finished 100%, more features will be added.